Skip to content

 Performance

-Kruda is designed for high performance with zero-allocation hot paths, pooled contexts, and pluggable transports.
+Kruda is designed for high-performance, low-latency, high-throughput CPU-bound routes with zero-allocation hot paths, pooled contexts, and pluggable transports.

 Transport Selection